dean131/rentverse-app/DOCUMENTATION/DATABASE_SCHEMA.md

 **Key Relationship Summary:**

+- A `User` can have one or more `RefreshTokens` for persistent sessions.
 - A `Property` has many-to-many relationships with `Amenities` and `Views` via join tables.
 - A `Property` has one-to-many relationships with `PropertyImages`, `Reviews`, `Favorites`, `PropertyDocuments`, and `NearbyFacilities`.
 - The core relationships between `Users`, `Properties`, and `Projects` remain central to the architecture.